 There are so many things that I want to try and cram in my day.
 Unfortunately, I only get 24 hours just like everyone else.
 Part of the battle is creating space to tackle the important and not simply react to the urgent.
 The act of prioritizing (because if everything is important than nothing is important) what must get done is a big step toward actually doing it.

 Maybe it’s just me, but when my desk and room are cluttered, my mind is cluttered as well.
 I’m learning that creativity is a messy process that must begin in a clean space.
 A tidy work environment feels so much more efficient.
-In fact, I’ll often leave the clutter of my office and find a clean table in a coffee shop when I need to think and write.
+In fact, I’ll often hop in my car and go find a clean table in a coffee shop when I need to think and write.

 I don’t know why I hold on to useless paper, envelopes, or junk mail.
 I’m learning to toss (I mean recycle) paper.
 My tendency is to go through a pile of letters, forms, articles, receipts, etc and move them to new piles thinking I’ve organized and cleaned things up.
 That’s not organization…that’s an illness.